StephenBeban/StephenBeban.github.io/_pages/research.md

 <!-- {% include toc %} -->
 ## Proportionality and Representativeness in Electoral System Design: Insights from Comparative Analysis of 29 Democracies, 1990-2026 <!-- - [PDF]() | [read online]() -->

-My thesis explores how countries balance proportionality and representativeness (as well as government stability) in their electoral system designs, and whether could they do it better.
+My thesis is exploring how countries balance proportionality and representativeness (as well as government stability) in their electoral system designs, and whether could they do it better.

-I have done a comparative analysis of 29 countries over the last 35 years.
+I have done a comparative analysis of 29 countries over the last 35 years (results available on my [Election Data page](./election-data)).
 This comprises half of the world’s liberal democracies.
 These include the most electoral systems:

 - Majoritarian/Plurality formulae:
   - First Past The Post (FPTP);